- Marine Affairs Student Roundtable Luncheon

 Since 2006, seven RWU Law students have been selected as Fellows:

-Nicholas Obolensky '12, a 2013 Fellow, is working with the Office of the Assistant Administration, Office of Oceanic and Atmospheric Research, National Oceanic and Atomospheric Administration.
+Nicholas Obolensky '12, a 2013 Fellow, worked with the Office of the Assistant Administration, Office of Oceanic and Atmospheric Research, National Oceanic and Atomospheric Administration.

-Sarah Parker '12, is currently interning as a 2013 Fellow with the U.S. House Committee on Natural Resources.
+Sarah Parker '12, interned as a 2013 Fellow with the U.S. House Committee on Natural Resources.

 Kathleen Haber '10, a 2011 Fellow, worked with the National Oceanic and Atmospheric Administration's Coastal and Marine Spatial Planning Program.